-- Your Web services description must be in a UNIX file in z/OS and you must install a suitable provider mode pipeline in the CICS region. - You must define to OMVS the user ID under which DFHWS2LS runs. - The user ID must have read permission to z/OS UNIX and PDS libraries and write permission to the directories specified on the LOGFILE, WSBIND, and WSDL parameters. - You must allocate sufficient storage to the user ID for it to run Java.
+- Your web services description must be in a UNIX file in z/OS and you must create a suitable provider mode pipeline in the CICS region. - You must define to OMVS the user ID under which DFHWS2LS runs. - The user ID must have read permission to z/OS UNIX and PDS libraries and write permission to the directories specified on the LOGFILE, WSBIND, and WSDL parameters. - You must allocate sufficient storage to the user ID for the ID to run Java.
+You can use any supported version of Java.
+By default, DFHWS2LS uses the Java version specified in the JAVADIR parameter.